zachlasiuk/arm-software-developers-ads/content/learning-paths/server-and-cloud/lse/_index.md

 skilllevels: Introductory
 subjects: Performance and Architecture
 armips:
     - Neoverse
-tools:
-    - gcc
-softwares:
 operatingsystems:
     - Linux
+tools_software_languages:
+    - GCC

 ### FIXED, DO NOT MODIFY
 # ================================================================================
 weight: 1                       # _index.md always has weight of 1 to order correctly